hugapi/hug/SECURITY.md

 | ------- | ------------------ |
 | 2.5.6   | :white_check_mark: |

-Currently, only the latest version of hug will recieve security fixes.
+Currently, only the latest version of hug will receive security fixes.

 ## Reporting a Vulnerability